-Let the clutch in smoothly.
+For manual transmissions, let the clutch in smoothly.
 Allow more engine speed to produce the power to move the additional weight of the caravan.

 Reduce wear and tear on clutch and transmission by taking extra care by changing gears smoothly and trying not to jerk the clutch.